Ada-Developers-Academy/core-unit-1/intro-to-git/git-setup.md

 However, it's important to recognize some actions needed to set up a Git repo.
 The following topics will probably not affect a developer's daily workflow, and will happen infrequently.

-This document will be written more like a resource.
+This document is written more like a resource.
 These topics are necessary to understand, but are less frequently used than concepts for commits and collaboration.
 Use this lesson as a reference guide, and to inspire you to read more.

 ## Vocabulary and Synonyms